ayonli/ngrpc/README.md

 Make it easy to create clean and elegant gRPC based microservices.

-This package is written in and for both Node.js and Golang, and allowing them to work seamlessly with each other.
+This package is written in and for both Node.js and Golang, enabling them to work seamlessly with each other in one codebase.

+*NOTE: this repo itself is an example of using NgRPC in practice.*

 ## Install